Information for Current House Staff

 New Innovations (Kerberos ID required for login) is the resident and fellow online management system used by NYU Grossman School of Medicine.
 It is an essential resource for all house staff.
 Here you can find rotation schedules for the academic year, log your duty hours, complete and review core competency evaluations, keep track of your professional portfolio, and access other resources.

 Being a resident or fellow at a major teaching hospital is a rewarding but demanding experience: You work long hours and may face emotional, physical, and intellectual challenges on a daily basis.
 In order to provide patients with the best care possible, you also need to take care of yourself.

 NYU Grossman School of Medicine is committed to providing resources to help our residents and fellows manage the daily demands of being a physician in training.

 As a resident or fellow at NYU Grossman School of Medicine, you have access to an array of mental health benefits.
 Please contact email@example.com with any questions regarding these benefits if you are on the NYU Langone payroll and have chosen one of the preferred provider organization plans from UnitedHealthcare.
 You can also contact United Behavioral Health, a part of UnitedHealthcare, at 877-294-1425.

 If you’re on the NYC Health + Hospitals/Bellevue house staff payroll, visit the Committee of Interns and Residents website for more information about benefits available to you.

-We encourage you to participate in the House Staff Wellness Committee.
-Members of this committee seek to identify and address issues related to the wellbeing and mental health needs of residents and fellows at NYU School of Medicine.
+We encourage you to participate in the Physician Wellbeing Committee.
+Members of this committee seek to identify and address issues related to the wellbeing and mental health needs of residents and fellows at NYU Grossman School of Medicine.
 For more information, contact your program coordinator directly.